@illavv/run_typer - v3.2.3

 Parameters

-• schema: Record<string, any>
+• schema: Record<string, unknown>

-The expected structure.
+The expected structure definition.

-• obj: Record<string, any>
+• obj: Record<string, unknown>

 The object to validate.